YousefAlhourani/TheSevenSins-Rebirth/README.md

 The scripts provided in this project are some of the scripts I wrote for the gameplay.
 This project was very enjoyable cause it improved not just my coding skills but my general skills in all aspects of game development as well, since my role in this project included:

-1- Creating Visual Effects for the Game
+1- Creating Visual Effects for the Game, Using Unity Particle Systems.</br>
-2- Writing all the codes for the game systems and mechanics ( Inventory System, Game AI, Save/Load System , Third Person Controller and a Third Person Camera with collision detection, UI navigation)
+2- Writing all the codes for the game systems and mechanics ( Inventory System, Game AI, Save/Load System , Third Person Controller and a Third Person Camera with collision detection, UI navigation).</br>
-3-Lighting the scenes and applying Post Processing On them.
+3-Lighting the scenes and applying Post Processing On them.</br>
-4-Level Design and Enviroment Modelling using Maya 2018 to model and Substance Painter to texture.
+4-Level Design and Enviroment Modelling using Maya 2018 to model and Substance Painter to texture.</br>

 *Everything in this game was made from scratch except for the terrain textures I used royality free Images found on google*

 Programs used for this project:

-1- Unity 2018.3
+1- Unity 2018.3</br>
-2- Maya 2018
+2- Maya 2018 </br>
-3- Substance Painter
+3- Substance Painter </br>
-4- Visual Studio 2017
+4- Visual Studio 2017 </br>
-5- Adobe Photoshop
+5- Adobe Photoshop </br>
-6- Audacity
+6- Audacity </br>